Irish-Film-Institute/IFIscripts/docs/usage.rst

 batchmakeshell.py
 ~~~~~~~~~~~~~~~~~

--  Creates shells for the AIPs under a batch.
-This is used for
+-  Creates shells for the AIPs under a batch (or SIP shells of large-size
-   the accessioning closing steps.
-The script will recognise all the
+   materials for backup use).
+This is used for the accessioning closing steps.
-   folders named with "aaa[0-9]{4}" digital accession number
+   The script will recognise all the folders named with "aaa[0-9]{4}" digital
-   format.
-Then created their shell folders named "aaa[0-9]{4}_shell"
+   accession number format.
+Then created their shell folders named
-   and clone all the subcontent except the content inside the
+   "aaa[0-9]{4}_shell" and clone all the subcontent except the content inside the
    'objects' folder into them.
-The shells will be created into the
-   targeted output path.
+The shells will be created into the targeted output path.
 -  Usage: ``batchmakeshell.py path/to/batch_directories -o /path/to/destination``
 -  This script has extra options, including making shells for AS-11 UK DPP and
-   DCP.
+   DCP, and making SIP shells for DCDM and other large-size materials.
    Use ``batchmakeshell.py -h`` to see all options.

 Misc